emhhbw/emhhbw.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student at the Inner Mongolia University.
+I am currently working toward the M.S. degree in Artificial Intelligence with the College of Computer(College of Software), College of Artificial Intelligence, Inner Mongolia University, Hohhot, China.
 I graduated with a bachelor's degree from Qufu Normal University.
-My research focuses on Computer Vision and Machine Learning, espically in 3D Vision (3D reconstruction, 3D Human Modeling) and Object Detection.
+My research focuses on Computer Vision and Machine Learning, espically in 3D 3D Reconstruction and Object Detection.

 Education
 ======